A hawkish Kerry emerges as point man in Obama's push to punish Syria

 The son of a U.S. diplomat, Kerry came to the job of secretary of state after nearly three decades in the Senate, all of them on the Foreign Relations Committee, and a record as a Vietnam veteran.

-That experience could come in handy as the White House makes its case to Congress for action on Syria in retaliation for the military's August 21 attack in the suburbs of Damascus that U.S. officials say killed more than 1,400 people.
+That experience could come in handy as the White House makes its case to Congress for action on Syria in retaliation for the military's August 21 attack that U.S. officials say killed more than 1,400 people.

-Kerry's strong remarks came on an issue where other top U.S. officials, including Obama at times, have kept a lower profile.
+Kerry's strong remarks came on an issue where other top U.S. officials, including President Barack Obama at times, have kept a lower profile.

 Obama on Saturday said he believed that military force should be used against Syria but backed away from an imminent strike to seek the approval of Congress.